-"The Love of God Shave," as it is sometimes called, is an Irish-American ditty which Gus learned in his native Louisville from a friend, Bill Thorne, who had learned it from some people in New York City, who in turn had learned it at a camp in the Catskill Mountains.
+"The Love of God Shave," as it is sometimes called, is an Irish-American ditty which Gus learned in his native Louisville from a friend, Bill Thorne, who had learned it from some people from New York City, who in turn had learned it at a camp in the Catskill Mountains.
 The camp turned out to be Camp Woodland in Phoenicia, New York, which for over twenty years had been unique in its active collection and appreciation of the local folk culture, especially through the efforts of Norman Studer, Herbert Haufrecht, and Norman Cazden.
-Later, when I was on the staff of Camp Woodland, I would delight in accompanying local square dance musicians, or listening to local singers like Grant Rogers and Ernie Sager, or learning Catskill folksongs from Norman Cazden's tapes and from his published collection, The Abelard Folk Song Book New York, 1959).
-Gus' "Lather and Shave" stemmed from the version sung by George Edwards, the most prolific of the traditional Catskill singers.

-Edwards' rendition is mentioned in the Abelard book (p.
-117), and was printed in full in The World is a Neighborhood (published by Camp Woodland, 1945), and in part in Haufrecht and Cazden's article, "Music of the Catskills," New York Folklore Quarterly, vol. 4, no. 1, Spring 1948, pp. 32-46.
+Later, when I was on the staff of Camp Woodland, I would delight in accompanying local square dance musicians, or listening to local singers like Grant Rogers and Ernie Sager, or learning Catskill folksongs from Norman Cazden's tapes and from his published collection, The Abeland Folk Song Book (New York, 1959).
+Gus's "Lather and Shave" stemmed from the version sung by George Edwards, the most prolific of the traditional Catskill singers.
+Edwards' rendition is mentioned in the Abeland book (p.
+117), and was printed in full in The World is a Neighborhood 1944 (published by Camp Woodland, 1945), and in part in Haufrecht and Cazden's article, "Music of the Catskills," New York Folklore Quarterly, vol. 4, no. 1, Spring 1948, pp. 32-46.

-"Lather and Shave" appears as no. Q15 in G. Malcolm Laws' American Balladry from British Broadsides (American Folklore Society, Philadelphia, 1957, p.
+"Lather and Shave" appears as no. Q15 in G. Malcolm Laws, Jr.'s American Balladry from British Broadsides (Philadelphia, American Folklore Society, 1957, p.
 280).
 Cazden notes its appearance on an 1858 broadside; I find its earliest printing in a collection to be in Tony Pastor's Comic and Eccentric Songster (New York, 1862, pp. 71-72).

-Well, into this city, not far from this spot, A barber, he opened a snug little shop; He was skilled at his science and his smile it was sweet,
+Well into this city, not far from this spot,

+A barber, he opened a snug little shop;

+He was skilled at his science and his smile it was sweet,

 And he pulled everybody right off of the street, with his

-Lather and Shave, frizzle dum bum.
+Lather and shave, frizzle dum bum.

-One hard, bad custom he wanted to stop,

-That no one for credit should come to his shop;

-So he got him a razor full of notches and rust

-To shave the poor devils who'd come in for

-trust, with his

-Lather and Shave, frizzle dum bum.
+One hard, bad custom he wanted to stop, That no one for credit should come to his shop; So he got him a razor full of notches and rust, To shave the poor devils who'd come in for trust, with his Lather and shave, frizzle dum bum.

-One day poor Paddy was a-walkin' thereby, And his b'ard had been growin' for many a long day;

-He goes in the shop and he sets down his hod, Says, "Will you trust me a shave for the pure love of God, with your collected in Kentucky and Virginia in 1917 and 1918 (English Folk Songs from the Southern Appalachians, London and New York, 1932, pp. 212-215).
+One day poor Paddy was a-walkin' thereby, And his b'ard had been growin' for many a long day; He goes in the shop and he sets down his hod, Says, "Will you trust me a shave for the pure love of God, with your